 Recent news and views on the governor’s emergency powers

-House Republicans also introduced House Bill 1535, a measure identical to what they proposed in 2022.
+House Republicans introduced House Bill 1535, a measure identical to what we proposed in 2022.
 In a news release, Rep. Chris Corry said: “This bill brings back representative government to Washington state and the oversight required by our state constitution.
 The Legislature and the people it represents must be allowed to resume its proper role during a prolonged state of emergency.
 It is vital this proposal gets a hearing and is passed by the Legislature this session.”
-Rep. Peter Abbarno: “No one person should wield vast powers without checks and balances or a clear expiration date, even during an emergency.
+Rep. Peter Abbarno said: “No one person should wield vast powers without checks and balances or a clear expiration date, even during an emergency.
 Living under an emergency declaration for nearly three years exposed a serious loophole in our laws governing emergency powers, and it’s incumbent on the Legislature, as the law-making body, to fix it.”

 2022 Legislative Session